Flexible working – formal scheme

 Expand All

-Under the provisions of the Flexible Working Regulations 2014 (as set out in Section 9 of the Children and Families Act 2014), any employee with 26 weeks service has the right to ask their employer for a change to their contractual terms and conditions of employment to work flexibly.
+Under the provisions of the Flexible Working (Amendment) Regulations 2023, any employee has the right to ask their employer for a change to their contractual terms and conditions of employment to work flexibly from day one of employment.

-Any eligible University employee can apply to work flexibly for any reason under the University's Flexible Working procedure.
-To be eligible to make a request for flexible working an individual must:
+To be eligible to make a statutory request for flexible working an individual must:

-• Be an employee ie not an agency worker
+• Be an employee (not an agency or casual worker)

-• Not have made another application to work flexibly during the previous 12 months.
+• Not have made more than one other statutory application to work flexibly during the previous 12 months (ie up to two formal applications can be made within a 12 month period).

-Eligible employees are entitled to make an application to work flexibly and have the right to be accompanied at the meeting, at which their application is considered, by a trade union representative or by a friend or colleague from within the University.
+Eligible employees are entitled to make an application to work flexibly and have the right to be accompanied by a trade union representative, or by a friend or colleague from within the University, at the meeting at which their application is considered.

-The Flexible Working Regulations 2014 require that the consideration process should be completed within three months of first receiving the flexible working request, including the appeal stage, unless the department and the employee have agreed to an extension.
+The Flexible Working (Amendment) Regulations 2023 require that the consideration process should be completed within two months of first receiving the flexible working request, including the appeal stage if applicable, unless the department and the employee have agreed to an extension.

 Stage in process Normal time scale

-Arranging a meeting to discuss the employee's application 28 days
+Arrange and hold a meeting to discuss the employee's application once it has been received

-Notifying the employee of the department's decision regarding the application 14 days
+Notify the employee of the department's decision regarding the application, following the date of the meeting 1 week

-Arranging a meeting to discuss the employee's appeal 14 days
+Arrange and hold a meeting to discuss the employee's appeal 2 weeks

-Notifying the employee of the department's decision regarding the appeal 14 days
+Notify the employee of the department's decision regarding the appeal

-It is important, in order that the University's procedures can be seen to be fair, that departments properly follow the procedure for dealing with an employee's request for flexible working.
+In order that the University's procedures can be seen to be fair, it is important that departments properly follow the procedure set out here for dealing with an employee's request for flexible working.

 It is strongly recommended that departments should start by taking a positive approach towards a request for flexible working.
-However, it is recognised that, due to the operational needs of the department, you may feel unable to accept a particular request.
-Employees are also encouraged to be flexible in their approach to requests and are asked to consider alternative working arrangements that may be appropriate if their first-choice flexibility option is not possible.
+However, it is recognised that a department may be unable to agree to a particular request, due to the operational needs of the department.
+Employees are also encouraged to be flexible in their approach to requests and are asked to be prepared to offer and/or consider alternative working arrangements if their first-choice option for a change to their working arrangement is not possible.

-If the application for flexible working involves a reduction in hours and the employee has a certificate of sponsorship, they should seek advice from the Staff Immigration Team since a reduction in hours and salary would be reportable and there may be issues if the salary dropped below the level required by the Home Office.
+If the application for flexible working involves a reduction in hours and the employee has a certificate of sponsorship, they should seek advice from the Staff Immigration Team before proceeding because a reduction in hours and salary would be reportable to the Home Office, and there may be issues if the salary dropped below the required level stipulated in their visa conditions.

-If a department receives more than one request for flexible working, it is not required by law to make a value judgement regarding the purpose of these requests, or to establish the most deserving case between them.
+In the event that a department receives requests for flexible working from multiple individuals and it is not operationally possible to accommodate all requests made, it is not required by law to make a value judgement regarding the purpose of these requests, or to establish the most deserving case between them.
 Employees are not obliged to tell the department the reason for their requests.

 If the department cannot decide between requests according to business reasons, some form of random selection should be used to distinguish between the requests.